slouloudis/reading-notes/README.md

 # reading-notes

-Reading notes for Code 102 & More!
+Hi, my name is Sam, I'm an artist and (now) a developer!
+Below are my reading notes for Code 102 & More!

 Go to [Markdown Notes](rn01-markdown.md)